marshal-it/UE4-Sqlite3-Plugin/README.md

 # Installation

 Copy this plugin (like Download as ZIP) into the folder **Plugins/CISQLite3** on your project and a start of the project should compile the plugin automatically, if the project is C++.
 If you don't have a C++ project, then you can just make one for the sole purpose of compiling this plugin.
 Alternative you can install it as Engine Plugin in the Engine Plugins directory (like **Epic Games/4.12/Engine/Plugins/Runtime/CISQLite3**).
+If you are on windows you may need to download a c compiler as if not it may not build you can use for example http://www.mingw.org/

 # Usage